 In the Fall of 2001, a small group of women founded an organization whose mission it was to inspire women with the power of collaborative philanthropy – Idaho Women’s Charitable Foundation.
 Thirty-four motivated women joined during our inaugural year.
 Today, the membership is more than 400 strong.

 Just as our organization has grown, so has our ability to make a difference.
-We have invested more than $1.6 million in 81 local projects with our pooled-fund grants.
+We have invested more than $2.2 million in 106 local projects with our pooled-fund grants.
 These grantees range north to McCall, west to the Oregon border and east to Gooding.
 One of the unique aspects of IWCF membership is the opportunity to designate $500 of your contribution to organizations of your choice.
-Those designations, to more than 400 other grantees, have increased our overall giving to nearly $3.2 million.
+Those designations, to more than 600 other grantees, brings our total giving to more than $4.4 million.

 IWCF strives to be a model of thoughtful philanthropic giving:

 - In 2005, we recognized our “Well-Spent Million” – celebrating $1M in giving to our community